jshrdt/adv-machine-learning-A1/README.md

 #### Note

-'>>' indicated interactive terminal menu waiting for user input, example input included below.
-Inputs are not proofed for exceptions, expected input format is given here and on execution.
+'>>' indicates interactive terminal menu waiting for user input, example input is included below.
+Inputs are not proofed for exceptions, expected format is given in this file and on execution.

 ___